nogibjj/Alicia_Individual_4/README.md

 ### Goal:

-This project is aim to utilize with Generative AI technology to create a web chat application with Flask.
-And the development and deployment also integrates with Docker for containerization and Azure for cloud deployment and auto-scaling.
+This project aims to harness the power of Generative AI technology to develop a web-based chat application using Flask.
+The development and deployment processes are streamlined through the use of Docker for containerization, ensuring a consistent and isolated environment.
+Additionally, we leverage Azure for cloud deployment, taking advantage of its robust auto-scaling capabilities to ensure efficient resource utilization and optimal performance.

 ### File Tree: